Fowler

 Interests

 Elizabeth Fowler is a literary scholar and an architect.
-Her Poetry and the Built Environment, A Theory of the Flesh of Art will appear from Oxford next spring; it argues that we can better describe poems (as well as architecture, sculpture, landscape, painting, and more) by focusing on how these objects invite us to use them and offer us ways to reshape the meanings of our sensory, emotional, and ideational experience.
+Her Poetry and the Built Environment, A Theory of the Flesh of Art (Oxford UP, 2024) argues that we can better describe poems (and architecture, sculpture, landscape, painting, and other artifacts) by focusing on how such objects invite us to use them and so to reshape the meanings of our sensory, emotional, and ideational experience.
+In this book, she works with artists from Geoffrey Chaucer and Nicholas Stone to Tracy K. Smith and Kara Walker.
 A sequel called The Traction of the Social follows; it explores further questions about how we use art to shape habitus.
 She is also working on the material culture of prayer, a project that compares devotional traditions in action around the world.
 She has an abiding interest in what people do with ritual language (especially poems) in real places; all her work concerns language as one among other cultural practices.
 Literary Character (Cornell, 2003) considers how fictional representations of the person draw upon those in law, philosophy, and economics.
 She is a General Editor of the Oxford Collected Works of Edmund Spenser (in progress).
 She works with undergraduate and graduate students in medieval and early modern literature; lyric and narrative poetry in English across time (especially Chaucer, the Pearl-poet, Spenser, Heaney); literature and architecture; the history of landscape; phenomenology and ordinary language philosophy; theories of spatiality, material culture, devotional poetics, book history, feminism, political thought.

 Books